Chart Color Schemes

 Illawong has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Five projects identified by AreaSearch are expected to influence the local area's performance: Illawong Village Shopping Centre Redevelopment, Baxter Place, Blaxland Riverside Estate, Heathcote Road Upgrade from Infantry Parade to The Avenue.
+Five projects identified by AreaSearch are expected to impact the local area significantly.
+These key projects include Illawong Village Shopping Centre Redevelopment, Baxter Place, Blaxland Riverside Estate, and Heathcote Road Upgrade from Infantry Parade to The Avenue.

 Professional plan users can use the search below to filter and access additional projects.